Somali National Television: SNTV Daljir

 In 2021, SNTV2 started broadcasting.
 The channel devotes its schedule mainly to human interest topics.
 This was replaced by SNTV Daljir, on November 23, 2022, created to counter Al-Shabaab propaganda.

+Ban in Somailland

+According to reports from Garowe Online's Twitter account, the Information Minister of Somaliland had banned SNTV from being beamed into households in Somaliland as of June 2019.